 A number of international instruments set standards relevant to the issue of “honour” crimes.
-Standards that address violence against women in general guarantee equality for women and prohibit discrimination.
+Standards that address violence against women in general guarantee equality for women and prohibit discrimination against women and girls.

 The Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa similarly requires States Parties to adopt legal measures to prohibit and curb discrimination against women.
-Both treaties obligate States Parties to provide for equality of women and men in their constitutions and other legal instruments.
-In particular, Article 5 calls for States Parties to take all necessary and legislative measures to eliminate harmful traditional practices, including through public awareness initiatives, legal prohibitions and sanctions against such practices, support to victims, and protection of women at-risk for harmful traditional practices.
-The African Charter on the Rights and Welfare of the Child requires States Parties to take all appropriate measures to eliminate harmful and social practices that affect a child’s “welfare, dignity, normal growth and development,” including customs and practices that are prejudicial to the health or life of the child or discriminatory on the grounds of sex or other status (Article 21).
+Both treaties the Protocol and the Afrcian Charter obligate States Parties to provide for equality of women and men in their constitutions and other legal instruments.
+In particular, Article 5 of the Protocol calls for States Parties to take all necessary and legislative measures to eliminate harmful practices, including through public awareness initiatives, legal prohibitions and sanctions against such practices, support to victims, and protection of women at-risk for harmful traditional practices.
+The African Charter on the Rights and Welfare of the Child requires States Parties to take all appropriate measures to eliminate harmful cultural and social practices that affect a child’s “welfare, dignity, normal growth and development,” including customs and practices that are prejudicial to the health or life of the child or discriminatory on the grounds of sex or other status (Article 21).

-- Council of Europe Parliamentary Assembly Resolution 1327, So-called “honour crimes,” 2003.
-The European Union’s Parliamentary Assembly’s Resolution 1327 (2003) on honour crimes sets out clear standards for its Member States.
-The resolution calls for Member States to amend immigration laws to allow women at risk of an “honour” crime to remain in the country; enforce the laws to punish all “honour” crimes and treat complaints of violence as serious criminal matters; ensure the effective and sensitive investigation and prosecution of “honour” crimes; exclude “honour” as a mitigating factor or justifiable motive; take steps toward implementation of such legislation and train policymakers, law enforcement and the judiciary on the topic, and; strengthen female representation within the legal sector.
+- The Council of Europe Parliamentary Assembly’s Resolution 1327 (2003), so called "honour crimes" on honour crimes sets out clear standards for its Member States.
+The resolution calls for Member States to amend immigration laws to allow women at risk of an “honour” crime to remain in the country; enforce the laws to punish all “honour” crimes and treat complaints of violence as serious criminal matters; ensure the effective and sensitive investigation and prosecution of “honour” crimes; exclude “honour” as a mitigating factor or justifiable motive in criminal proceedings; take steps toward implementation of honour crimes legislation and train policymakers, law enforcement and the judiciary on the topic, and; strengthen female representation within the legal sector.

 - Council of Europe Parliamentary Assembly Resolution 1681, Urgent need to combat so-called “honour crimes,” 2009 called upon Member States to develop national plans of action on violence against women, conduct education and training for all, engage in dialogue with religious leaders to facilitate cooperation, conduct awareness-raising campaigns across each sector and among the population, establish a helpline, establish a database for statistics gathering, train police and judges on “honour”-based violence, and support non-governmental organizations working on “honour” crimes and with immigrant communities.